AchillesGraphics/IGME-230-ICE-/230-project-1-content.md

 + The driving point for this game will be the social aspect with multiplayer static maps with the competion being to see who can get the highest and/or most points.
 + There is still an offline mode for casual, time killer gameplay.
 These maps will be generated randomly for every run/climb coins earned here can be used for purchasing items for multiplayer.
 + The items will be mostly cosmetics with some one-use buffs for single player modes only.
++ Art Style and Music currently undecided.
+Unknown if pixelated or cartoonish for the graphical style and the type of music will be 8-bit or not depends on the graphical style.
 ## IX.
 About the Devs ##
 + Name: Phoenix Feldman
 + Major: New Media Interactive Development